Georgia vs. South Carolina NCAA Football Odds, Plays and Insights | September 18, 2021

 Georgia Stats and Trends

-- Georgia is 3-0 against the spread and 2-0 overall this season when the team scores more than 8.5 points.
+- Georgia is 2-0 against the spread and 2-0 overall in games when it records more than 8.5 points.

-- In games that Georgia amasses over 186.0 yards, the team is 3-0 against the spread and 2-0 overall.
+- In games that Georgia amasses more than 186.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Bulldogs have three giveaways this season, while the Gamecocks have four takeaways .
+- The Bulldogs have turned the ball over three times this season, one fewer than the Gamecocks have forced (4).

+- Find the latest spread and moneyline odds for Georgia at SISportsbook.

 South Carolina Stats and Trends

-- South Carolina is 2-0 against the spread and 2-0 overall when the team puts up more than 5.0 points.
+- South Carolina is 1-0 against the spread and 2-0 overall in games when it puts up more than 5.0 points.

 Georgia Top Players

-- Zamir White has churned out a team-high 74 rushing yards (74.0 yards per game).
+- Zamir White has picked up a team-high 74 rushing yards (74.0 yards per game).

-- Brock Bowers has six catches and paces his team with 43 receiving yards (43.0 ypg).
+- This season Brock Bowers has six catches and leads the team with 43 yards (43.0 per game).

-- Jaylen Johnson's stat line this year shows one catch for 21 yards.
-He averages 21.0 receiving yards per game.
+- Jaylen Johnson has also tacked on one reception for 21 yards.

 South Carolina Top Players